home9464/selfdrivingcar/README.md

 # self driving car

-Image recognition with Machine Learning, uses an onboard cam on a RC car
+Image recognition with Machine Learning, uses an onboard cam on a RC car.
+At now it seems the Raspberry Pi 4 is not powerful enough to recognize faces with decent performance (like FPS>20 with 320*240 image size).
+Some works used a google coral TPU USB stick to accelerate the inference to reach high FPS, however I want to explore the possibilities from algorithm improvement.

 ```bash
 sudo apt-get install -y libqt4-test libatlas-base-dev libjasper-dev libqtgui4 python3-pyqt5